dnigamer/TeraboxUploaderCLI/README.md

 - If you don't want to use encryption, set the `enabled` value to `false`.
 - If you want to move the files to the `uploadeddir` after they are uploaded to Terabox, set the `movefiles` value to `true`.
 - If you want to delete the source files after they are uploaded to Terabox, set the `deletesource` value to `true`.
-- You can also add a list of files to be ignored in the upload process by adding their names to the `ignoredfiles` list.
+- You can also add a list of filenames and/or file globbing patterns to be ignored in the upload process by adding their names to the `ignoredfiles` list.

 ## Dependencies